kowainik/relude/README.md

    redundant imports or find hints how to use functions from `relude`.
 Moreover, the HLint rules are generated using Dhall and there is [a blog post about this technique](https://kowainik.github.io/posts/2018-09-09-dhall-to-hlint).
-   This allows to maintain HLint rules much easier because it's already not an easy task.
+   This makes maintaining HLint rules much easier.
-4. `relude` has less dependencies and is slightly lighter because of that but still very powerful and useful.
+4. `relude` has less dependencies and is slightly lighter because of that but it is still very powerful and useful.
 5. One minor difference: `head` in `protolude` returns `Maybe a` while in `relude` it works with `NonEmpty`.
-6. Minor feature: `relude` uses type-level magic to forbid `elem` and `notElem` functions for `Set` and `HashSet` (because `elem` from `Foldable` run in _O(n)_ time and you can accidentally use `elem` from `Foldable` but with `relude` you can't).
+6. Minor feature: `relude` uses type-level magic to forbid `elem` and `notElem` functions for `Set` and `HashSet` (because `elem` from `Foldable` runs in _O(n)_ time and you can accidentally use `elem` from `Foldable` but with `relude` you can't).
 7. `relude` is opt-in oriented and has a notion of `Extra.*` modules that are not exported by default from the `Relude` module.
-So we don't spoil global namespace but still have a lot of useful features like polymorphic functions to work with every `newtype`, `Enum/Bounded`-related useful utilities, functions to take a name of any type as `Text` and much more.
-It's very easy to make them accessible package-wide with `base-noprelude` trick!
+So we don't pollute the global namespace but still have a lot of useful features like polymorphic functions to work with every `newtype`, `Enum/Bounded`-related useful utilities, functions to take a name of any type as `Text` and much more.
+It's very easy to make them accessible package-wide with the `base-noprelude` trick!

 ## For Developers [↑](#structure-of-this-tutorial)

 ### Generating .hlint.yaml

-Note, that we are using custom `hlint` setting which are `Relude` specific.
+Note, that we are using custom `hlint` settings which are `Relude` specific.
 To keep it up to date don't forget to reflect your changes in this file.
 We are using `Dhall` to maintain the configurations.
 To use it follow the steps below.